holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 start it in something called a `pod` - a pod is a name for a runnable unit consisting of one or more docker containers.

+If you get error messages at this stage, check that you have completed all the steps in the "Gain access to your cluster" section, as described above, in the section "Creating a Kubernetes Cluster".

 ## Verifying the deployment

 At this point we should check that the deployment was successful and that no errors are preventing the pod from running correctly.

-One way to do this is to open the Kubernetes Dashboard which is a web page where all aspects of the cluster can be inspected and controlled.
+A convenient way to do this is to open the Kubernetes Dashboard which is a web interface where all aspects of the cluster can be inspected and controlled.

 There is a blue button on the cluster overview page that opens this user interface.